browniefed/blog/source/_posts/2016-10-06-migrating-ava-to-jest.markdown

 Tireless effort has been done by [Christoph Pojer](https://twitter.com/cpojer) to get to the latest Jest (v16.01) so props to him and others working with him.

-Check out the fantastic documentation here [https://facebook.github.io/jest/docs/getting-started.html#content](https://facebook.github.io/jest/docs/getting-started.html#content)
+Check out the fantastic documentation here [https://facebook.github.io/jest/docs/getting-started.html](https://facebook.github.io/jest/docs/getting-started.html#content)

 ### Migrating in seconds

 There is almost nothing to write about on this topic because it was almost too easy.
 Mostly because of [jest-codemods](https://github.com/skovhus/jest-codemods).
 It is a set of codemods crafted to transition your Tape or Ava project to Jest.

 It is worth it.
-Jest has come along way when it comes to speed, functionality, and ease of configuration (or lack there of).
+Jest has come along way when it comes to speed, functionality, configuration options, and ease of configuration (or lack there of to get started).

 There were minor configurations I had to setup, but most were copying and pasting from the documentation.